-NOTE: You and your buddies get a 6 pack of beer and decide to drink it in a home that is under construction.
+NOTE: You and your buddies get a 6-pack of beer and decide to drink it in a home that is under construction.
 There is no damage done, but you are caught by the cops drinking in a construction site.
 You have committed a 3rd degree felony.

-CYBER BULLYING / THREATS
+CYBERBULLYING / THREATS

-Online bullying, called cyber bullying, happens when someone uses the Internet, cell phones, or other devices to send or post text or images intended to hurt or embarrass another person.
-Cyber bullying can range from rude comments to lies, impersonations, posting unauthorized pictures, and threats.
-Police are contacted if cyber bullying involves:
+Online bullying, called cyberbullying, happens when someone uses the Internet, cell phones, or other devices to send or post text or images intended to hurt or embarrass another person.
+Cyberbullying can range from rude comments to lies, impersonations, posting unauthorized pictures, and threats.
+Cyberbullying can also escalate to cyberstalking when things like harassment or substantial emotional distress are involved.
+Police are contacted if cyberbullying involves:

-- Threats of violence/actual violence
+- Threats of violence / actual violence

 - Extortion

 - Obscene or harassing phone calls or text messages

 - Harassment, stalking or hate crimes

 - Child pornography

 - Sexual exploitation

 - Taking a photo image of someone in a place where they would expect privacy